fs-c/fsoc.space/posts/ndh-ctf-2016-matriochka.md

     return rax_5
 ```

 ...which triggers a floating point exception by dividing some arbitrary value by zero.
-(I never checked but it should be 0/0, since I would expect `input_buffer[0x15]` to be zero--null terminatin and all that.)
-The floating point exception handler then goes on to print a congratulary message.
+(I never checked but it should be 0/0, since I would expect `input_buffer[0x15]` to be zero since `argv[1]` is null-terminated.)
+The floating point exception handler then goes on to print a congratulatory message.

 Okay, so for every character in the password we have a function that verifies its validity.
-Thankfully the signal handlers follow a pattern, there are two clear "classes" of handlers that are always used (except once, but we'll ignore that for now).
+Thankfully the signal handlers follow a pattern, there are two clear types/classes of handlers that are always used.
+(And a third class with a single instance, but we'll ignore that for now.)
 The first handler is an example of the first class, the second handler an example of the second.
 Handlers inside either class differ only by some immediate values used in the calculations.

 Let us take a look at the first signal handler again.
 The calculation can be simplified to